kathykok/LtTesterAssignment/README.md

 8. Blurb does not update until Save then page refresh
 9. File uploader does not accept .png images
 10. Photo is not saved
+11. HTML injection is possible via the Notes field

 Usability issues:
 1. Notes and Address fields not wide enough